 Instead, a self-appointed ethnic booster, Showkat Khan, arranges meetings of his countrymen to pitch the job as an opportunity to “get a better life.”

-Ninety percent of Bangladeshis are Muslim

-doesn’t even mention that aspect.
+Ninety percent of Bangladeshis are Muslim, but the Times doesn’t even mention that aspect.
 Do they insist upon having prayer breaks with special places to wash their feet?
 Inquiring minds want to know.

 In addition, Bangladesh was ranked as the most corrupt nation on earth in 2005, yet 100 of the Bangla ticket writers have been promoted to full police officers in the NYPD.

 Below, Showkat Khan, Bangladeshi booster, helps his countrymen bone up for the US Civil Service Exam.

 This being a diversity puff piece, we learn that 74,000 Bangladeshis live in New York City.
 Sometimes the ticket writers hear the suggestion, “Go back to your country” but the foreigners are adjusting now that more of them have learned to speak some English and are less rude (“standoffish”).

 Bangladeshis Build Careers in New York Traffic, New York Times, November 28, 2013

 Above a Korean fried chicken restaurant in Jackson Heights, Queens, Showkat Khan worked the room of mostly Bangladeshi men, speaking Bengali with a few English phrases mixed in, his enthusiastic message of opportunity broadcast through a crackling amp.
 At one point, he held aloft a copy of New York City’s Civil Service newspaper, The Chief.

 “You are here to make money in this country, and to get a better life,” Mr. Khan said.